The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 …are all valuable in almost any line of work.

-As a well-trained, highly-experienced healthcare administrator with those values and qualities, you’ll have no trouble landing the job of your dreams in the high-paying field of medical administration.
+As a well-trained, highly-experienced healthcare administrator with those values and qualities, you’ll be a competitive candidate for medical administration positions.

 2021 US Bureau of Labor Statistics salary and employment figures for Medical and Health Services Managers reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed June 2022.